josephguzman03/Significant-relations-with-ratings-of-recipes/README.md

 Given that this is soley for comparison, we can identify patterns within the data.

-Continuing with our research, we conducted a permutation with `n_repetitions = 1000` using our testing statistic, to measure out different instances of the mean.
+Persisting in our research, we executed a permutation with `n_repetitions = 1000` employing our testing statistic, thereby generating a multitude of instances to measure variations in the mean.

 ```py